Submissions

 The articles undergo an initial screening with software to check for plagiarism.
 If the article has already been published in seminars or conferences, for example, the version for the RBCIAMB must have significant progress, effectively configuring a new article.

-As part of the review procedures, starting in 2025, the RBCIAMB adopted detection analysis of Artificial Intelligence (AI) use in English version of the manuscript.
+As part of the review procedures, starting in 2025, the RBCIAMB adopted detection analysis of Artificial Intelligence (AI) use in the English version of the manuscript.
 The use of AI is not inherently negative; we will analyze each case individually.
-As a general rule, IA can be admitted as an auxiliary tool, but under no circumstances should it replace the intellectual work of the authors, with predominance in the text.
+As a general rule, IA can be used as an auxiliary tool, but under no circumstances should it replace the authors' intellectual work, with predominance in the text.
 Articles with predominantly AI-generated writing characteristics will be rejected at any stage of the review process where this is detected.

 The Brazilian Journal of Environmental Sciences – RBCIAMB – works together with its Editorial Team (Editors and Editorial Board), authors, and reviewers to ensure the quality and ethical standards of manuscripts from submission to publication.